iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Some components in @bentley/ui-core were deprecated in favor of components in @itwinui-react.
 A few constructs were deprecated in @bentley/ui-core package with alternatives elsewhere.

+### @bentley/extension-cli

+Deprecated.
+It was unused and has been fully removed.

 #### Deprecated ui-core Components in Favor of iTwinUI-react Components

 Several UI components in the @bentley/ui-core package have been deprecated.